sourcegraph/handbook/content/departments/engineering/teams/release/guides/k8s.md

 Without opting to either use Kustomize on top of Helm, or create a sub chart ([read more about both here](https://docs.sourcegraph.com/admin/install/kubernetes/helm#advanced-configuration)), customers are limited to the configuration options built into the chart by Sourcegraph.

 If a customer needs additional features not included in the chart, it needs to be requested to be added.

-#### Do we support converting Docker Compose/Kustomize/plain Kubernetes to use Helm?

-Not yet, but it’s planned for FY23-Q2/3.

-Instead, it should be used on a new installation if a customer really wishes to move to Helm.

-We strongly recommend against customers trying to undertake the conversion themselves.
-There are breaking changes between Kustomize and Helm (especially if they aren't already using the non-privileged overlay).

 #### Can a customer who’s written their own Helm chart migrate to ours?